What is simple interest?

 Where do you see simple interest in real life?

-Simple interest usually applies to loans like car loans, student loans, and even mortgages.
+Simple interest usually applies to common loans like car loans, student loans, and even mortgages.

 You might also see simple interest when taking out consumer loans.
 Some larger stores will let you finance household appliances with simple interest for periods up to 12-24 months’ payment.